BestReviews is reader-supported and may earn an affiliate commission. Details

 The leash is almost too efficient and may create tightness around the harness when pulled abruptly.

-Despite the name, some cats have managed to escape from the harness.
+Some cats have managed to escape from the harness.

 While not every cat relishes the idea of walking on a leash, many cat owners are surprised by how much their cats enjoy exploring the great outdoors or neighborhood with the security of a leash and the comfort of their human’s companionship.